Sonic Lost World: Reception

 Sonic Lost World received "mixed or average" reviews, according to video game review aggregator Metacritic.

 The game's presentation was well received.
-Chris Plante (Polygon) praised the Wii U version's visuals and music as "arguably the best" in the series.
-Tim Turi (Game Informer) wrote that "The orchestrated tracks evoke Mario Galaxy in the best ways."
+Chris Plante (Polygon) praised the Wii U version's visuals and music as some of the series' best.
+Tim Turi (Game Informer) positively compared the game's music to that of Super Mario Galaxy.
 Mark Walton (GameSpot) and Chris Scullion (Computer and Video Games) singled out the candy-themed "Dessert Ruins" level as a visual highlight.
-However, Turi made note of "ultra-compressed" cutscenes in the 3DS version.
-Vince Ingenito (IGN) was favorable to the "pleasant" art direction and stable framerate, but criticized the "subdued" color palette.
-Roger Hargreaves (Metro) stated that the "imaginative" designs and "spectacular set piece[s]" kept him "interested to know what comes next."
+However, Turi made note of heavy video compression on the 3DS version's cutscenes.
+Vince Ingenito (IGN) was favorable to the art direction and stable framerate, but criticized the color palette.
 Chris Schilling (Eurogamer) was effusive: "Blue skies forever!"

 Strong criticism was directed at the game's control scheme, especially the new parkour mechanic.
-Turi "never got a good feel for the rhythm of wall running and jumping, and felt lucky to pass sections where it was forced."
-Hargreaves, Walton, and Matthew Castle (Official Nintendo Magazine) agreed.
+Turi stated the parkour system was difficult to understand, making sections where it was mandatory frustrating.
+Walton and Matthew Castle (Official Nintendo Magazine) agreed.
 Ingenito found it problematic that Sonic tends to wall-run on every nearby vertical surface.
-Schilling singled out the multi-lock homing attack, writing that while it usually worked "perfectly well", it appeared to "inexplicably fail" on occasion.
-Ingenito, Turi, and Hargreaves agreed.
-Castle struggled with the homing attack "locking on too late or attacking enemies in awkward sequence."
-However Justin Towell (GamesRadar) defended the control scheme, explaining that while it had a learning curve, it also "modernize[s] environmental traversal" and "provide[s] a distinct safety net".
-Towell argued that Sonic was mainly hard to control in 2D because there are "so many rules for how Sonic reacts contextually to his environment".
+Schilling singled out the multi-lock homing attack, writing that while it usually worked fine, it appeared to fail at random intervals.
+Ingenito and Turi agreed.
+Castle struggled with the homing attack sometimes having a small lock-on window.
+However Justin Towell (GamesRadar) defended the control scheme, explaining that while it had a learning curve, it also felt like a modernization of Sonic's traditional level traversal.
 Reona Ebihara (Famitsu) stated that the ability to slow down made the game easier to play for beginners.
-However, Turi criticized Sonic's "odd sense of momentum" and imprecise jumps, stating that switching between two speeds is "jarring" and produces "touchy platforming".
-Schilling excoriated the "profoundly frustrating" controls as the worst in the series, explaining that "Sonic's too sluggish while walking, and too skittish to cope with the trickier platforming bits when running".
-Ingenito agreed: "I've played a lot of Sonic over the years, and the controls have never felt as alien and inconsistent as they do here."
+However, Turi criticized Sonic's awkward momentum and imprecise jumps, stating that switching between two speeds was jarring and made platforming difficult.
+Schilling excoriated the controls as the worst in the series, feeling that the walk speed was too slow while the run speed made precise platforming too difficult.
+Ingenito agreed, considering the controls the most inconsistent in the series.

 Several critics felt that Sonic controlled better on the 3DS.
-Jose Otero (IGN) said the parkour "felt great" and "turned most obstructions into minor hurdles" in this version.
-Joe Skrebels (Official Nintendo Magazine) felt that Sonic "controls far better at top speed on 3DS".
-Stephen Totilo (Kotaku) stated that the 3DS version does a better job of teaching the controls, although Turi derided its "constant, lengthy tutorial text".
-However, Schilling called the homing attack "even more capricious" on 3DS.
+Jose Otero (IGN) said the parkour made obstacles easy to clear in this version.
+Joe Skrebels (Official Nintendo Magazine) felt that Sonic was much easier to control at high speed on 3DS than Wii U. Stephen Totilo (Kotaku) stated that the 3DS version does a better job of teaching the controls, although Turi derided its frequent tutorials.
+However, Schilling felt the homing attack was less effective on 3DS.